ChaonanJiang/Sadd_Panel/README.md

 4- OECD.R (https://github.com/ChaonanJiang/Sadd_Panel/blob/master/FH_Puzzle/OECD.R) shows London network for inverse distance and 7 nearest neighbours weight matrices shown in Figure 8.

 5- In the FH_Puzzle folder (https://github.com/ChaonanJiang/Sadd_Panel/blob/master/FH_Puzzle), Lambda_60-70.R, Lambda_71-85.R, Lambda_86-20.R get the MLEs for three parameters and 2 weight matrices in three sub-periods 1960-1970, 1971-1985 and 1986-2000 in Table 1.
-Following the similar Step 2-5 of the algorithm in Section 5, Lambda_60-70.R, Lambda_71-85.R, Lambda_86-20.R, Beta_60-70.R, Beta_71-85.R, Beta_86-20.R, Rho_60-70.R, Rho_71-85.R and Rho_86-20.R generate the saddlepoint density approximation of the MLE of the parameter for 2 weight matrices in three sub-periods.
+Following the similar Step 2-5 of the algorithm in Section 5, Lambda_60-70.R, Lambda_71-85.R, Lambda_86-20.R, Beta_60-70.R, Beta_71-85.R, Beta_86-20.R, Rho_60-70.R, Rho_71-85.R and Rho_86-20.R generate the saddlepoint density approximations of the MLEs of the parameters for 2 weight matrices in three sub-periods.
 Then we can compute the p-values of parameters available in Table 2.
-The name of R files consist of parameter and sub-period.
+The name of R files consist of parameters and sub-periods.
 # Additional info.
 * Author of the R codes: Chaonan Jiang.